About This Chapter

 4. Variability in Statistics: Definition & Measures

 Variability is a measure of the spread of a data set.
-Learn more about the different measures of variability including the range, variance, and standard deviation, and how they are used in the field of Psychology.
+Learn more about the different measures of variability including the range, variance, and standard deviation, and the way in which they are used in the field of psychology.

 5. Statistic Variability & Controlled Tests